It’s “A Sunny Place for Shady People”

 - 12 Transport sucks in Nice…

 You might have heard the phrase, the Cote d’Azur is a, “Sunny place for shady people.”
 It was coined by British author, playwright and scandal-maker himself, W. Somerset Maugham, who owned a villa here for nearly 40 years.
-I’m here to tell you Nice is not safe, and the Cote d’Azur is a dangerous place to visit.
+If you’re wondering if Nice France is safe to visit, I’m here to tell you it’s not safe, and the Cote d’Azur is a dangerous place to visit.
 I’m also going to dispel a few myths.

 Scandals of the Cote d’Azur